FAQs

 The State of Texas requires a “just and equitable” division of property.
 This can take into account the need for one spouse to receive sufficient assets to provide support considering the much higher earnings of the other party.
 A 50/50 settlement is rarely appropriate and should never be implemented without the advice of an attorney, and, ideally, using an analysis of the situation by a Certified Divorce Financial Analyst.

-Do I need an attorney?
+Do I need an attorney in Austin, TX?

 An attorney may be used as a consultant incurring an hourly charge.
 This allows the divorcing individuals to gather financial data, enlist the services of a divorce financial analyst and arrive at a settlement through a mediator.
 An attorney is not required to be involved in all aspects of the case.
 For an attorney to handle all issues of the divorce is very, very expensive.
 And frequently, the attorney actually instigates a battle in order to keep fees coming in.